Kindergarten Math Center Activities and a freebie file too! These ideas will engage your class all year long.

 We use the same cards to play a comparing numbers game!

-Students spin the spinner and record the data!
+Students spin the spinner and record the data in this math center!
 Simple… FUN!

 Lots of different skills are practiced at this center!
 As you can see, we can start these kindergarten math center activities very early in the year with working with numbers 1 to 5.
 Then we build upon that!
 You can read more about this center and find a few dough recipes in my blog post: Playdough Recipe Roundup